 A quality assurance and business analyst specialist is a functional tester whose goal is also to facilitate everyday work with business requirements in the development process.

-The role is designed to support the development team throughout the entire project in two major areas:
+The role is designed to support the team throughout the entire product development in two major areas:

 - Achieving development of a high quality web product.

 - Contributing to a shared understanding between the development and product teams.